-Suited up with my board tucked under my right arm, I walk up to the ocean’s edge and put my board down next to me to check out this morning’s surf conditions.
+Suited up with my board tucked under my right arm, I walk up to the ocean’s edge and put my board down to check out this morning’s surf conditions.
 After 10 minutes, a group of regulars wish me luck and head back to their cars.

 With that, I feel my trusty surfing sidekick emerge from within.

 “There’s a lot of water coming through today,” says one of my surf mates as I paddle out.

 About 6 months have passed since I learned to surf in Nicaragua and lived to tell about it.
 As much as I wanted to wrap that blog up in a bow and let you know that I’d overcome my surfing fears, I couldn’t do that, and I’m here to tell you that for me, fear in surfing is real.
 It’s also been persistent.

 But here’s the thing that I am learning about fear through surfing…